xtaran/zsh-debian/debian/pkg-zsh-workflow.md

 ### Update changelog again for the release

-The 'do-dch' helper script should be used to do this.
+The `do-dch` helper script should be used to do this.
 It wraps git-dch with appropriate options and weeds out any commits that are prefixed with "[dch-ignore] ".
 All options to the script are turned over to git-dch and at least `--since=…` should be used.